AndreyKovalevskiy/BulbaTalks/README.md

 ## Installation

-Itall dev environment tools.
+Install development environment tools.

 ### Upgrade macOS and Xcode

 1. Upgrade macOS to the latest version.
 2. Upgrade or install Xcode to the latest version.

-**NOTE:** all the commands below must be entered into the terminal.
+**NOTE:** all the commands below must be entered into the [Terminal](https://support.apple.com/ru-ru/guide/terminal/welcome/mac).

 ### Install [Homebrew](https://brew.sh)